Digital cinematography: Digital intermediate workflow and archiving

 The process of using digital intermediate workflow, where movies are color graded digitally instead of via traditional photochemical finishing techniques, has become common.

 In order to utilize digital intermediate workflow with film, the camera negative must first be processed and then scanned to a digital format.
 Some filmmakers have years of experience achieving their artistic vision using the techniques available in a traditional photochemical workflow, and prefer that finishing/editing process.

 Digitally shot movies can be printed, transferred or archived on film.
 Large scale digital productions are often archived on film, as it provides a safer medium for storage, benefiting insurance and storage costs.
 As long as the negative does not completely degrade, it will always be possible to recover the images from it in the future, regardless of changes in technology, since all that will be involved is simple photographic reproduction.

 In contrast, even if digital data is stored on a medium that will preserve its integrity, highly specialized digital equipment will always be required to reproduce it.
 Changes in technology may thus render the format unreadable or expensive to recover over time.
 For this reason, film studios distributing digitally-originated films often make film-based separation masters of them for archival purposes.

 Reliability

 Film proponents have argued that early digital cameras lack the reliability of film, particularly when filming sequences at high speed or in chaotic environments, due to digital cameras' technical glitches.
-Cinematographer Wally Pfister noted that for his shoot on the film Inception, "Out of six times that we shot on the digital format, we only had one useable piece and it didn't end up in the film.
+Cinematographer Wally Pfister noted that for his shoot on the film Inception, "Out of six times that we shot on the digital format, we only had one useable piece and it did not end up in the film.
 Out of the six times we shot with the Photo-Sonics camera and 35mm running through it, every single shot was in the movie."
 Michael Bay stated that when filming Transformers: Dark of the Moon, 35mm cameras had to be used when filming in slow-motion and sequences where the digital cameras were subject to strobing or electrical damage from dust.
 Since 2015 digital has almost totally replaced film for high speed sequences up to 1000 frames per second.